stefanspringer1/SwiftXML/README.md

 let myElement = XElement("div") {
     XElement("hr")
     XElement("paragraph") {
-        "Hello World"
+        "Hello world"
     }
     XElement("hr")
 }
 ```

-(The text `"Hello World"` could also be given as `XText("Hello World")`.
+(The text `"Hello world"` could also be given as `XText("Hello world")`.
 The text will be converted in such an XML node automatically.)

 The content might be given as an array or an appropriate sequence: